samniem/Enrico-Task-Complexity-Control-Graphs/README.md

 The corresponding graph can be found under the graphs folder.
 The up-to-date plots of the complexity computation summaries are available under the results folder.

 ## Brief Background
-This code was generated as part of my Master's thesis research project, where the purpose was to generate task complexity control graphs for mobile interfaces in a large scale setting.
+This code was generated as part of my Master's thesis research project, where the purpose was to generate task complexity control graphs for Enrico mobile interfaces in a large scale setting.

 ## References
+Thesis reference <To be uploaded>

 For background on the dataset please see
 ```